blackballoons/blackballoons.github.io/_drafts/dead-pigeon-i-e-mistake.md

 date: "2021-01-18 09:08"
 ---

-a bag of dead of pigeon
+a bag of dead pigeon
 is worse than spilled milk

 fuel the engine with regrets
 you would travel backward

 marinate in dirty milk
-the future tastes sour and bitter
+for sour and bitter future

 sing could've should've would've
-but the pigeon is rotting
+while the pigeon rots further